All Episodes

 He's he's great.

-Uh and he this is his wheelhouse.
+Uh, and he, this is his wheelhouse.

 He's a constitutional lawyer.

-I'm just a fucking hack, immigration lawyer.
+I'm just a fucking hack immigration lawyer.

 It's not that long of a document.

-Like anybody can read it.
+Like, anybody can read it.

 It's true.

-Well, yeah, I'm I don't know how many people in Congress have actually read it, especially, and I know that Governor Cuomo hasn't.
+Well, you know, I don't know how many people in Congress have actually read it, especially.

-What is the Safe Act?
+What is the SAFE Act?

-Safe Act is the law in New York State that makes it illegal to have cosmetic features on uh your semi-automatic rifle with a detachable magazine, because it makes it to use Dana Lash's um uh uh he decided that he was gonna do that right before he resigned.
+SAFE Act is the law in New York State that makes it illegal to have cosmetic features on your semi-automatic rifle with a detachable magazine because it makes it to use Dana Ash's.

 No, no, no.